Interesting facts about Madrid:

-4. Madrid lies on a plateau 650 meters above sea level, it is the highest located (above the sea) capital in Europe.
+5. Madrid lies on a plateau 650 meters above sea level, it is the highest located capital in Europe.

-7. According to FIFA, the FC Real Madrid is the world's most successful football club of the 20th century.
-Their stadium is called Bernabéu, and is located in Chamartín in the North of Madrid.
+8. According to FIFA, the FC Real Madrid is the world's most successful football club of the 20th century.
+Their stadium is called Santiago Bernabéu, and is located in Chamartín - the northern area of Madrid.
 The capacity is 85,000 spectators.

-8. The Retiro Park is the second biggest park in Madrid after Casa de Campo, and is one third of the size of the Central Park in Manhattan.
+9. The Retiro Park is the most beautiful public parks in Madrid, the second largest in the country (after Casa de Campo - also in Madrid), and is one third of the size of the Central Park in Manhattan.
 It has about 15.000 trees and 20 entrances.

-9. Restaurante Botín – founded in 1725 - is the oldest restaurant in the world
+10. Restaurante Sobrino de Botín, founded in 1725, - is the oldest restaurant in the world.

-14. Density of population is 5290 p/sq km, that makes the city the third most densely populated city in Europe.
+14. Density of population is 5290 people per sq km, which makes Madrid the third most densely populated city in Europe.

 15. With its 141 miles of track, the Madrid subway is the second largest underground in Europe.
 It is also the sixth largest system in the world and is still growing.

-16. The Plaza Mayor (Main Square) was used before for bullfights but also public executions.
+16. Plaza Mayor (''the Main Square'') in the past was used for bullfights, and also for public executions.

-17. Madrid weather is really different over the 4 seasons.
-Temperatures can go as low as zero or even -1ºC in winter and up to 40º C in summer.
+17. Madrid weather is really different over the four seasons.
+Temperatures can go as low as zero or even -1ºC in winter and up to +40º C in summer.